samdturner/star-wars/README.md

 ```

-Since the enemy star destroyers are irregular shapes, I used three polygons (bottom triangle, top triangle, and top rectangle) to calcuate when the star destroyer has been hit by a laser.
+Since the enemy star destroyers are irregular shapes, I used three polygons (bottom triangle, top triangle, and rectangle) to calcuate when the star destroyer has been hit by a laser.

 ```
 #scripts/starDestroyer.js